sdr-enthusiasts/docker-readsb-protobuf/README.md

 To estimate your RTL-SDR's PPM, you can:

 * Stop the `readsb` container if it is running (freeing up the RTL-SDR for use)
-* Running `docker run --rm -it --entrypoint /scripts/estimate_rtlsdr_ppm.sh --device /dev/bus/usb readsbtest:latest`
+* Running `docker run --rm -it --entrypoint /scripts/estimate_rtlsdr_ppm.sh --device /dev/bus/usb readsbtest:latest`.
+This takes about 30 minutes.
+* Updating your `readsb` container with the suggested PPM value

 Example output is as follows: